Thank you all for the lovely wishes for our baby boy: Hardik

-New Delhi, Aug 2 : India all-rounder Hardik Pandya on Sunday expressed his gratitude to everyone who wished him and his family after the birth of his first child.
+New Delhi: India all-rounder Hardik Pandya on Sunday expressed his gratitude to everyone who wished him and his family after the birth of his first child.

 Hardik had earlier announced on his social media handle on Thursday that he and Natasa Stankovic were blessed with a baby boy.